 Today, we use the caretaker’s house in different ways: we support migrants and/or welcome people from the neighbourhood that are experiencing significant poverty.
 Behind the medieval cloister, which we keep regularly clean, there is a part that used to be the prison administration – that is the place where we do language courses today.
 We have another room in which there is a labor union, and since the largest Sri Lankan community in Italy is in Naples, some people from there set up the Ethera Api Association in collaboration with our Chamber of Labor.
 There are also rooms that we are completely renovating in order to grant spaces for self-managed activities.

 What are your most popular activities?

-We set up a counseling service with psychologists, psychiatrists and experts to combat gender-based violence, also in order to maintain the legacy with the history of this structure.
+We set up a counselling service with psychologists, psychiatrists and experts to combat gender-based violence, also in order to maintain the legacy with the history of this structure.

-There are lots of mental health issues in this neighborhood, but obviously there are no facilities to treat it.
+There are lots of mental health issues in this neighbourhood, but obviously there are no facilities to treat it.

 In order to guarantee other services like dentistry, as we don’t have enough room and funds for equipment, we created a network of professionals that help people who can’t afford dental care.
 We collaborate with the Waldenses or with Emergency in Ponticelli (an eastern suburb of Naples), for example.
 We try our best.

 What have you done to encourage a closer relationship between the city and the employment issues?